Small Library Management Training Program

 SLM workshops are made possible by a grant from the Institute of Museum and Library Services to the Texas State Library and Archives Commission under the provisions of the Library Services and Technology Act.

 Click here to connect to our course description page, where you can find all the details about workshops, courses, online alternatives, and registration.

 The SLM email list lets you keep in touch with us about upcoming workshops and the latest news, and share with your fellow SLM-ers about topics relevant to small library managment.
 Subscribe to the list here.

 Once your subscription request has been processed, you will receive an email with basic instructions, including how to post to the list.
-Contact Thea if you have any questions about your subscription.
+Contact Katherine Adelberg if you have any questions about your subscription.